developer--/kotlin_usefull_extensions/README.md

-<b>Example of painfull function in java for adding listener to get view's height and width</b>
+<b>Example of painfull function in Java, add listener to get view's height and width</b>
 ```java
 ViewTreeObserver vto = mView.getViewTreeObserver();
 vto.addOnGlobalLayoutListener (new OnGlobalLayoutListener() {